Radiology (journal)

 Radiology is a monthly, peer reviewed, medical journal, owned and published by the Radiological Society of North America.
-The editor is Linda Moy, MD.
+The editor is Suhny Abbara, MD.
 The focus of Radiology is imaging research articles in radiology and medical imaging.

 Publishing formats

-Publishing formats are original research articles (3000 words), research letters (600 words), technical developments (2000), invited perspectives (2500) review articles (4500), special report, invited editorial, statements and guidelines (3000), Images in Radiology, Radiology Diagnosis Please, and letter to the editor.
+Publishing formats are original research articles (3000 words), research letters (600 words), technical developments (2000), invited perspectives (2500), review articles (4500), special report, invited editorial, statements and guidelines (3000), Images in Radiology, Radiology Diagnosis Please, and letter to the editor.

 Abstracting and indexing

-According to the Journal Citation Reports, Radiology has a 2023 impact factor of 12.1.
+According to the Journal Citation Reports, Radiology has a 2025 impact factor of 17.6.
 In addition, the journal is indexed in the following databases: